Tour de Zwift et Tour de Sufferlandria

 - Category D – is a 23km women-only route

-The Final Stage, Stage 8, starts from 4 February and runs through to 6th February with all categories converging for the grand Finale in New York.
+The Final Stage, Stage 8, starts on 4 February and runs through to 6th February with all categories converging for the grand Finale in New York.

 Jump onto the last stage here on Zwift.com